< BACK

 Hawthornden Literary Retreat at Hawthornden Castle in Scotland was originally founded to provide a peaceful setting for creative writers to work without disturbance.
 The residency receives writers for ten months of the year.
 It houses six writers at a time, in sessions lasting four weeks each.

 The residency is international in character and welcomes applications from writers from all over the world.
-Creative writers of all kinds – poets, novelists, short-story writers, playwrights, scriptwriters, creative nonfiction writers, etc. – are welcome to apply.
+Creative writers of many kinds – poets, novelists, short-story writers, playwrights, scriptwriters, essayists, creative nonfiction writers, translators – are welcome to apply.

 The Castle and Grounds